winktool/pandrs/docs/API_GUIDE.md

-# PandRS API Guide (Alpha 4)
+# PandRS API Guide

-This guide provides comprehensive documentation for using PandRS effectively, including API patterns, best practices, and migration guidance.
+This guide provides comprehensive documentation for using PandRS effectively, including API patterns and best practices.

 ## Table of Contents